hiiamboris/red-spaces-gitlab-mirror/design-cards/caching.md

    - `canvas [pair!]` - cache key; each canvas holds its own set of values of cached facets\
      Canvas serves as a key in the cache, since sizing system is supposed to produce the same visual outcome for the same canvas size.
    - `generation [number!]` - age of the cached slot (explained below)
+   - `children [block!]` - block of `[child child-canvas ...]`: list of all children drawn on this canvas with canvas sizes they were rendered on
    - `drawn [block!]` - block of Draw commands, a primary result of rendering on the given canvas
    - values of words from the `/cache` facet - usually `size [pair!]` (for all spaces) and `map [block!]` (for map-based containers only)\
    It gets cleared on invalidation.
-3. `/cached` facet has its index = 3, to avoid extra `skip` on each cache lookup.
-Two hidden slots are:
+3. `/cached` facet has its index = 4, to avoid extra `skip` on each cache lookup.
+Three hidden slots are:
+   - `last-canvas [pair!]` - encoded canvas on which this space was rendered last time
    - `generation [number!]` - age of the cache itself
    - `state [word! or none!]` - how last render attempt went: `cached` (when fetched from the cache), `drawn` (when not fetched, rendered), or `none` (never rendered, initial state)\
-   These two values must always be present in order to avoid extra checks in performance-critical cache code.
+   These values must always be present in order to avoid extra checks in performance-critical cache code.

 A `render` call tries to fetch cached data and only does rendering on cache misses, or if `/cache` is disabled (set to `none`).
 Consequently, if no changes are made to the layout, top-level `render` call returns the cached draw block almost immediately, not visiting any of the child nodes.
 However, `draw` operation is by itself very expensive for complex layouts, so host does not perform it until its immediate `/space` gets invalidated.